VictoriaSavannah-FS/portfolio3-Spotify-API/README.md

 ### The Getting Started section of any README file normally contains all of the instructions for a developer to get a working version of your project up and running.
 ### Let's Get This Up & Running | Follow these Steps:

 1. Install Homebrew if you haven't done so already.
-Then, use Homebrew to install MonogoDB.\
+Then, use Homebrew to install MonogoDB.

-Homebrew Isntall
+Homebrew Install

    > `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`

 Install necessary "Xcode command-line tools from Apple's Xcode

    > `xcode-select --install`

 Download official Homebrew formula for MongoDB

    > `brew tap mongodb/brew`

-> Ensures Homebrew and all otehr forumulae are up to date
+Ensures Homebrew and all otehr forumulae are up to date

    > `brew update`

-> Install MonogoDB
+Install MonogoDB

    > `brew install mongodb-community@8.0`
-3. Second item
-   `code`
-4. Third item
-5. Fourth Item
-   `code`
-6. Fifth Item
-   `code`

 ## Links
 ### Links to Project Sources